 Our flight teams recently collected data for an I-35 road improvement project.
 We were tasked by one of our electric utility clients to identify any possible conflicts with the road improvements.
-By collecting LiDAR and imagery with our unmanned aerial vehicles, we were able to identify utility locations, determine conductor tensions and check for potential NESC clearance violations.
-Our planimetric drawing derived from the LiDAR data was merged with the drawings provided by TXDOT to quickly identify problematics.
-Data that once took days to collect was collected in a matter of hours.
+By collecting LiDAR and imagery with our unmanned aerial vehicles, we were able to identify utility locations, determine conductor tensions, and check for potential NESC clearance violations.
+Our planimetric drawing derived from the LiDAR data was merged with the drawings provided by TxDOT to quickly identify problematics.
+Data that would have once took days to collect was collected in a matter of hours.

 Feel free to contact us with any inquiries.